- Chainlink is the brainchild of Sergey Nazarov (CEO) and Steve Ellis (CTO)

 #1.
 Securities Smart Contracts

 The bonds and smart contracts are based on interest rate derivatives.
-Securities smart contracts is a perfect fit for the implementation of Chainlink as they depend on different financial websites and APIs to report data about market prices and more.
+Securities smart contracts are a perfect fit for the implementation of Chainlink as they depend on different financial websites and APIs to report data about market prices and more.

 #2.
 Insurance smart contracts

 Smart contracts will be a game-changer for the insurance industry.
 Real-world data feeds adds another layer of superiority to insurance smart contracts.
 These smart contracts can define the insurable event and decide if payments are to be disbursed to the insured individual or organization.

 #3.
 Trade finance smart contracts

 The Road Ahead

 Chainlink is aiming for widespread adoption and use-cases for its oracle system.
 They have proved their mettle to the wide blockchain community by signing many high-profile partnerships and increasing their foothold as a major dataset player in DeFi.